Benkapner/audio_processing_techniques/feature_extraction_librosa/README.md

 Working with audio for machine learning can sometimes feel like a black box, especially if you're more comfortable with tables than spectrograms.
 This project bridges that gap by walking through the complete pipeline of feature extraction from `.mp3` files and compiling those features into a pandas DataFrame, making the data ready for standard machine learning workflows.

-This project accompanies the article:
-📄 **"Turning Songs into a Tabular Dataset with Librosa"** – by Ben Kapner
-Available in the **Towards Data Science** publication.

 ## 📂 Contents

 - `feature_extraction.ipynb`: Step-by-step tutorial for audio feature extraction using `librosa`.